Canadian Pacific Air Lines Flight 301

 Canadian Pacific Air Lines Flight 301 was a scheduled passenger flight from Honolulu, Hawaii to Nadi, Fiji.
 On 22 July 1962, it was being operated by a Bristol Britannia 314 four-engine turboprop airliner of Canadian Pacific Air Lines, registered CF-CZB.
 On departure from Honolulu International Airport, the aircraft had engine problems; while attempting a subsequent return and landing on three engines, the crew initiated a go-around that resulted in the plane crashing on the airfield, killing 27 of the 40 on board.
+It was the worst civil air carrier accident in Hawaii's history.

 Accident

 Shortly after take-off from Honolulu, the crew received an engine fire warning for the number one engine, which they feathered.
 They then jettisoned fuel before returning to Honolulu 40 minutes later.
 Their three-engined approach appeared to be normal, but at the last minute the crew decided to go around and attempt another approach.

 The aircraft then banked and veered to the left, and the left wing tip hit the ground about 550' from the center of the runway.
 The aircraft disintegrated as it moved across the airfield before hitting some heavy earth-moving equipment.
 Apart from the rear fuselage and tail, the aircraft was destroyed by fire.
 Thirteen on board escaped, but 7 crew and 20 passengers were killed.